karyllelity/PA3-GEALAN/README.md

 ## Description

 1. Using knowledge obtained from the experiment and demonstrations:
-   Load the corresponding .csv file into a data frame named cars using pandas.
+   (a) Load the corresponding .csv file into a data frame named cars using pandas.
-   Display the first five and last five rows of the resulting cars.
-2. Using the dataframe cars in problem 1, extract the following information using subsetting, slicing, and indexing operations.
+   (b) rame cars in problem 1, extract the following information using subsetting, slicing, and indexing operations.
    Display the first five rows with odd numbered columns of cars Display the row that contains the ‘Model’ of ‘Mazda RX4’ How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?